 - Wipe from front to back after bowel movements.

 - Consider using a different birth control method, especially if you use diaphragms, spermicidal foam or condoms.
-Ask your health care provider about other choices.
+Ask your health care provider about the many birth control options available today.

 - Keep your blood sugar under control if you are diabetic.